tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/building-deploying/docker.md

 ## Docker Compose

-Docker Compose is a tool for defining and running multi-container applications on a single host machine.
+`Docker Compose` is a tool for defining and running multi-container applications on a **single host machine**.

 Kubernetes is an open-source platform designed to automate the deployment, scaling, and management of containerized applications across a cluster of machines.